 As of December 31, 2015, the Company's share repurchase program allowed the Company to repurchase up to 25,000,000 shares of its common stock.
-During the three months ended March 31, 2016, the Company's board of directors authorized an increase of 50,000,000 shares, for up to a total of 75,000,000 shares authorized under the program.
+During the nine months ended September 30, 2016, the Company's board of directors authorized an increase of 50,000,000 shares, for up to a total of 75,000,000 shares authorized under the program.
 Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
-The share repurchase program does not require the purchase of any minimum number of shares, and purchases may be commenced or suspended at any time without prior notice.
+The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 The share repurchase program does not have an expiration date.
-As of March 31, 2016, a total of 24,135,000 shares had been repurchased by the Company under the program for an aggregate cost of \$200.4 million; of these, 8,020,000 shares were repurchased for a total cost of \$61.3 million during the three months ended March 31, 2016.
-No shares were repurchased during the three months ended March 31, 2015.
+As of September 30, 2016, a total of 24,135,000 shares had been repurchased by the Company under the program for an aggregate cost of \$200.4 million; of these, 8,020,000 shares were repurchased for a total cost of \$61.3 million during the nine months ended September 30, 2016.
+No shares were repurchased during the three months ended September 30, 2016.
+During the three and nine months ended September 30, 2015, 1,391,887 shares were repurchased for a total cost of \$12.5 million.